Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Experiment

 To validate the effectiveness of the LLM-designed projection strategy, we design two variants of our method: 1) w/o proj: LEHD only uses KNN to reduce the search space during inference.
 2) seed proj: The projection strategy is replaced with the input seed strategy in \cite{fang2024invit}.
 As exhibited in the Table. \ref{tab:ablation_norm}, the projection strategy designed from the TTPL framework consistently outperforms the two variants on all scales.

 \paragraph{Effects of MVDF}

-To assess the efficacy of our proposed MVDF, we compared our complete method against two configurations: 1) w/o MVDF: LEHD utilizing the designed projection but without MVDF during inference; 2) POMO aug: test instances were first augmented using the POMO augmentation \cite{kwon2020pomo}, and then solved with LEHD equipped with the designed projection.
-The complete results are shown in the Table. \ref{tab:ablation_aug}.
-Our MVDF approach outperformed the w/o MVDF variant in 5 out of 5 cases and the POMO aug variant in 3 out of 5 cases.
+To assess the efficacy of our proposed MVDF, we compare our complete method against two configurations: 1) w/o MVDF: LEHD utilizes the designed projection but without MVDF during inference; 2) POMO aug: test instances are first augmented using the POMO augmentation \cite{kwon2020pomo}, and then solved with LEHD equipped with the designed projection.
+The complete results are shown in Table \ref{tab:ablation_aug}.
+Our MVDF approach outperforms the w/o MVDF variant in 5 out of 5 cases and the POMO aug variant in 3 out of 5 cases.
 Notably, MVDF demonstrates particular effectiveness when solving large-scale instances.